Kanad-Patel/AI_Course/README.md

 ```

-Now in that replace the link which is written after _deb_ with http://raspbian.mirror.uk.sargasso.net/raspbian/
+Now in that replace the link which is written after _deb_ with _http://raspbian.mirror.uk.sargasso.net/raspbian/_ and save the changes.

+You should be able to run the update and upgrade command now.

 ## Installing OpenCV on your Pi.

+To install OpenCV on your Pi follow this video -_https://www.youtube.com/watch?v=QzVYnG-WaM4_

+Just make sure to use using **pip3 install** instead of **pip install** in the final step of the video.